brookisme/ng_on_rails/README.md

 The main motivations behind this gem is to standardize and simplify how AngularJS is integrated in a rails  application.

 I am just getting started but this does function *as-is*.
-Some left to do:
+Some things left to do:
 * Write more specs!!!
 * Create generators for controllers/services/(views?)
 * (ViewHelper functions via shared service?)